Test Optional Admission for Liberal Arts and Business Freshmen

 Test optional admission has been around for almost three decades.
 Other academically competitive institutions offer test optional admission and independent research shows that test optional applicants are just as successful academically.

-A: The majority of colleges that have test optional admission are Liberal Arts institutions.
-Our internal research on the efficacy of this initiative was within our College of Liberal Arts.
+A: Our internal research on the efficacy of this initiative indicates that there is a group of liberal arts and business students for which the SAT or ACT may not be a fair predictor of academic success based upon their motivation and high school academic accomplishments.
 There is no plan at this time to extend this program to other programs or schools within the University.

 Q: How do I apply as a test optional candidate?

 A: When prompted, simply indicate your intention on your application for admission to Duquesne.

 Q: What are the other requirements for admission?

 A: All other admission requirements are consistent with those of other liberal arts and business students: Minimum cumulative GPA of least 3.0, college preparatory curriculum, and extracurricular involvement.